Getting your homeless decision letter from the council

 The letter must be sent to you or made available for you to collect from the council office.

-If you have not heard anything in 28 days, contact your homelessness officer to check the progress of the inquiries.
+If you have not heard anything in 28 days, ask for an update from your homelessness officer.

 The decision letter must:

 be clear, easy to understand and in a format that is accessible to you